BlankDigitalMedia/blank-site/MARKETING_TEMPLATES.md

 I help small businesses in Southwest Michigan save time with simple AI tools and automation.

 Most business owners I meet are working 60+ hour weeks.
-They're drowning in admin work — emails, data entry, scheduling, all that repetitive stuff that doesn't actually grow the business.
+They're drowning in admin work: emails, data entry, scheduling, all that repetitive stuff that doesn't actually grow the business.

 That's what I fix.